×

 ADDITIONAL ACTIVITIES

-Join us for a pre-concert chat about the evening’s program with guest artists and symphony musicians, held 45 minutes prior to the performance start time in the First Tier Room.
+Join us for a pre-concert discussion about the evening’s program, led by Assistant Conductor Jessica Rivero Altarriba in conversation with Music Director Designate Markus Poschner.
+The event begins 45 minutes before the performance in the First Tier Room.

 PROGRAM